Minwauu/Structured-Design/README.md

 ![image](https://user-images.githubusercontent.com/110039102/199202315-f8664961-2740-4672-b388-275dd3a68b91.png)

-**Why is understanding stack frames relevant to understanding the usefulness of recursion?** -
+**Why is understanding stack frames relevant to understanding the usefulness of recursion?** - Stack frames generate every time there is a recursive call which takes up memory and time.

+**What is a datum?
+Give some examples of how a datum could be interpreted.** - A singular piece of data, represented by a series of bits.
+E.g characters

+## Programming paradigms

+A paradigm is a standard, perspective, or set of ideas.